Aquatic Gardening, Nano Style

 The nice thing, however, is that if things go wrong, or if you just get tired of the way your tank is set up, it’s so easy to completely re-set the tank.
 Drain the water into a small waterproof container, put the plants and fish in there too, and start over.
 I have a friend who occasionally runs his small, seamless nano tanks through the dishwasher!
 I haven’t quite gotten to that point, but it is dead easy to do any cleaning that needs to be done right in the kitchen sink.

-The Aquatic Gardeners Association
+Join the Aquatic Gardeners Association

 One thing any budding aquatic gardener needs to do is join the Aquatic Gardeners Association (AGA) at www.aquatic-gardeners.org.
 Among other things, they publish a lovely full-color magazine with all the latest information in the world of aquarium plants and maintain a forum where anyone (member or not) can go and get good information from other hobbyists.